foxmck1977/AmericansStopSoros/README.md

 # Smartmatic

 They are the vechile of Soros' potentially weaponized voting machines.
-Smartmatic has been suspected in rigging elections in other countries which can be found in this [leaked document](https://wikileaks.org/plusd/cables/06CARACAS2063_a.html) from Wikileaks.
+Smartmatic has been suspected in rigging elections in other countries which can be found in this 1.4(b) classified [leaked document](https://wikileaks.org/plusd/cables/06CARACAS2063_a.html) from Wikileaks.

 # What States are in Danger?